austinhuang0131/austinhuang0131.github.io/advertising.md

 Want to list more places to advertise?
 Please contact me at [https://discord.gg/013MqTM1p1qm52VcZ](https://discord.gg/013MqTM1p1qm52VcZ). **This server is for support relating to this guide, NOT FOR ADVERTISING YOUR OWN SERVER!**

 ### Websites
-Sorted by size (Amount of guilds) as of Sept 1, 2018.
+Sorted by size (Amount of guilds) as of Oct 21, 2018.
 Remember to bump your server regularly to keep your server at the top of rankings.

 * [Discord.me](http://discord.me)
-  * Largest (69000+ servers), most traffic
+  * Largest (75000+ servers), most traffic
   * Server owners can bump every 6 hours, on site only
   * Custom link for invites (Discord.me)
   * 1 text-only page for a separate long description